naturalis/mebioda/doc/week1/w1d1/lecture1.md

 Teaching materials
 ------------------

+- There is no book.
+- Most lectures reference several publications.
+You should be broadly aware of their contents insofar as a biologist can (so skip over the formulas).
 - Slides (re-formatted as handouts) are at http://github.com/naturalis/mebioda
-- Handouts and slides are subject to ongoing (wiki-like) improvement
+- Handouts and slides are subject to ongoing (wiki-like) improvement.
-- During the course we will learn how to use this platform to share data, scripts, files with each other
+- During the course we will learn how to use this platform to share data, scripts, files with each other.

 Teamwork
 --------

 - With the hands-on parts of the course we will try to learn in pairs, helping each other
+- At least one of you **bring a laptop**, also to the lectures
 - All assignments are individual, though

 Grading